 - Price: Family room ~¥42,000/night with 2 meals

-Suginoi Hotel is Beppu’s biggest resort with a famous waterpark-style “Aqua Garden” outdoor onsen — kids love it.
-We have a full review covering pricing, room types, and timing for families.
+Suginoi is Beppu’s largest resort, famous for its waterpark-style “Aqua Garden” outdoor onsen — kids love it.

 - Hours: Check-in 15:00 / Check-out 11:00